vobarian/tfbuilder/README.md

 Here's also some specific ideas/questions I had:

+- Would be interested in coming up with a better name for the project
 - Is it better to pass interpolation strings into functions or whole resource objects?
 - When merging, should there be an option (or requirement) to specify a base name that would be prepended to all the resources, data sources, etc.?
 This would ease the burden